ElaineArchbold/Interactive-Frontend/README.md

 All HTML was formatted on https://freeformatter.com.

+The script files have passed through jshint.com with no major issues.

-All links have been tested.
+All links have been tested:

-The contact form has been tested and is working correctly.
+On the contact page, you receive an error if the form fields are not entered correctly.

 Screenshots of the responsive design can be seen here:

 ![Desktop View1](assets/images/design.jpg)

 ## Deployment
-The site has been deployed to GitHub pages and can be viewed here: https://elainearchbold.github.io/Interactive-Frontend/
+The IDE I used was GitPod, and the site has been deployed to GitHub pages.
+It can be viewed here: https://elainearchbold.github.io/Interactive-Frontend/

 ## Credits
 ### Content
 I followed the Google Places API instructions from the Google API tutorial (https://developers.google.com/places/web-service/autocomplete).
 This was added to and styled for use on 'Index.html'.
 I used AM Charts interactive map (https://www.amcharts.com/visited_countries/#) for the 'My Places' page and styled this to suit the theme.
-I also added to their JavaScript to create custom cookies to store the user selections.
+I also added my own JavaScript functions to theirs to create custom cookies to store the user selections.

 ### Media